-Digital tools in food and beverage: Laying the groundwork for AI-driven success
+Digital tools in food, beverage lay the groundwork for AI-driven success

 Food and beverage companies are accelerating digital transformation through agile adoption of system software, creating structured data foundations that pave the way for future AI strategies.